arqueror/Xamarin.Forms-RadialMenu/README.md

 Currently custom rendererers are only available for **Android and iOS (UWP coming soon)** and they add **Dragging** capability to your RadialMenu and it is completely optional for you to use it or not.

 You can find the **Android** renderer here:

 - https://github.com/arqueror/Xamarin.Forms-RadialMenu/blob/master/Xamarin.Forms.RadialMenu.AndroidCore/DraggableViewRenderer.cs
- OR
-- Xamarin.Forms.RadialMenu.AndroidCore on Nuget
+- NuGet: Xamarin.Forms.RadialMenu.AndroidCore

 You can find the **iOS** renderer here:

 - https://github.com/arqueror/Xamarin.Forms-RadialMenu/blob/master/Xamarin.Forms.RadialMenu.iOSCore/DraggableViewRenderer.cs
-OR
-- Xamarin.Forms.RadialMenu.iOSCore on Nuget
+- NuGet: Xamarin.Forms.RadialMenu.iOSCore

 **Call Abstractions.Init()** on each platform